Do we need to plan before starting our first business venture (startup)?

 In our small city, everyone knew everyone.
 I decided to work in the opposite direction of the “acquaintance strategy”.

 The marketing was to be done without speaking of the family background.

 In small cities, everyone is so inquisitive about you, your family, blah-2.

-My being a boarding school student, who stayed away from home for close to 10+ years helped.
+I being a boarding school student, who stayed away from home for close to 10+ years helped.
 It kept things simple.